demisto/content/Packs/QRadar/Integrations/QRadar_v3/README.md

 ### qradar-reference-sets-list
 ***
-Retrieve a list of reference sets.
+Retrieves a list of reference sets.

 #### Base Command